Casinos Make More Money on Slots Than Any Other Game

 TIP: To phrase this another way, the majority (over half) of all casino profits come from slot machines.

-FACT: That “near miss” isn’t really a “near miss”, it is “fireworks” designed to keep you playing.
-Everything inside the machine is pure math, there is no actual spinning going on (even the old machines use PRNGs and not literal spins).
-When you hit the button a random string of numbers is chosen and that is what defines the outcome.
+FACT: That “near miss” isn’t really a “near miss;” it is “fireworks” designed to keep you playing.
+Everything inside the machine is pure math.
+There is no actual spinning going on; even the old machines use PRNGs and not literal spins.
+When you hit the button, a random string of numbers is chosen, and that is what defines the outcome.
 There will be many strings that show “a near miss” by design.
-Every spin has the same odds, a win is never due (that isn’t how math and machines work)!
+Every spin has the same odds, so a win is never due; that isn’t how math and machines work!
 These entertainment machines are designed to entertain at a cost while ensuring a “house win” via mathematics.
-Like the lotto, some will win, more will lose, by design, and the more you play the higher your chances are that you’ll manifest the loss.
+Like the lotto, some will win, more will lose, by design, and the more you play, the higher your chances are that you’ll manifest the loss.
 It is how the lights stay on.

-FACT: From April to September 2016 Nevada casino’s made $2,901,542,000 on 54,548,000 penny slots with a win percentage (AKA “hold percentage”) of 10.13% (meaning the average return for players was roughly 89.7 cents on the dollar, or 10.13 cents in profit for the casino for every dollar spent).
-For comparison, 2,743,000 nickel slots paid out $82,404,000 for a win percentage of 5.76% (so a 94.3% return or 5.7 cents on the dollar for the house).
-The other slots are almost all like the nickel slots, they have a lower house hold percentage and pay the player back more on average.
-Whether it is “just a penny” or a “multi-denomination” machine with a penny option, it generally is subject to this truism (although multi-denomination machines show a better return on the chart, it is misleading, as this class of machines contains everything from $100 max machines and $1.50 max machines; meaning the higher denomination machines lift up the average of the lower ones).
-Consider also, some machines require “max bet” for a chance at the jackpot (and thus lower bets can decrease odds).
+FACT: From April to September 2016 Nevada casino’s made $2,901,542,000 on 54,548,000 penny slots with a win percentage (AKA “hold percentage”) of 10.13%.
+This means that the average return for players was roughly 89.7 cents on the dollar or 10.13 cents in profit for the casino for every dollar spent.
+In comparison, 2,743,000 nickel slots paid out $82,404,000 for a win percentage of 5.76% which represented a 94.3% return or 5.7 cents on the dollar for the house.
+The other slots were almost all like the nickel slots; they had a lower household percentage and paid the player back more on average.
+Whether it is “just a penny” or a “multi-denomination” machine with a penny option, it is subject to these odds.
+Although multi-denomination machines show a better return on the chart, it is misleading, as this class of machines contains everything from $100 max machines and $1.50 max machines, so the higher denomination machines appear to inflate the average of the lower ones.
+Consider also, some machines require “max bet” for a chance at the jackpot; thus, lower bets can decrease odds.

 Slot Machines: The Big Gamble.

-FACT: 800 – 1200 spins an hour, .50 cents a spin on “min bet”, 89.7 cents on the dollar won on average (although most players won’t manifest odds that good on penny slots)… do the math.
-It is entertaining in the same way an expensive rollercoaster or night on the town is.
-Don’t cross the line into addiction or thinking this is a job, it is entertainment and you are paying for it.
+FACT: 800 – 1200 spins an hour, .50 cents a spin on “min bet,” 89.7 cents on the dollar won on average (although most players won’t manifest odds that good on penny slots).
+Do the math.
+It is entertaining, in the same way an expensive roller coaster or night on the town is.
+Don’t cross the line into addiction or think this is a way to make money; it is entertainment and you are paying for it.

 Slot Machine 101 – Facts on Slot Machines and Slot Machine Strategy